blackcoffe69/Global-terror-report/README.md

 <img width="214" alt="nu" src="https://github.com/blackcoffe69/Global-terror-visualization/assets/154302970/a6c0cd38-82ad-4209-982f-8c7cc46e72b8">

- The next slide has the card for for total sum of property damaged 201 while 2210 is total number of people wounded.
+ The next slide has the card for the total sum of property damaged 201 while 2210 is the total number of people wounded.

  ## Attackers nationality and Targets

 <img width="657" alt="attackers nationality" src="https://github.com/blackcoffe69/Global-terror-visualization/assets/154302970/947087d6-d300-456c-8cd2-8aa3f15d5f86">

 .
-From this table the highest nationality that were attacked were in vehicles with the total sum of 1270 .
+From this table the highest nationality that were attacked were in vehicles with a total sum of 1270

+.
 Soldiers were the least with a total number of 4

 ## Weapon type by year